StefanSohnchen/Reproducible-research-using-markdown-knitr/README.md

 4 Save as an HTML file in the correct working directory.
 5 Select all the New R Markdown default text and delete.
 6 Paste the text copied in step 2.
-7 Press Knit to HTML in top navigation menu using the System default encoding, e.g. ISO-8859-1
+7 Press Knit to HTML in the top navigation menu using the System default encoding, e.g. ISO-8859-1
 8 Save the New R Markdown file in .Rmd format.

 The RStudio HTML browser automatically opens and displays the file, including all the respective plots.